pietro-stangherlin/near_duplicate_doc_lsh/real_data_scripts/README.md

 3) for a fixed set of parameters of shingle and minhash make signatures of just the original collection -> saving the result as a sqlite database.
+    -> in the same folder save the shingle and minhash parameters used to make the signatures

 4) for a fixed set of parameters of shingle and minhash: for each different set of clones parameters: